CDLUC3/uc3-present/monthly_ops/demo.md

 ## Beyond Our Team

 - Our manager appreciates the ability to dive into details with the team
-- Folks beyond have joined to observe the process
+- Folks beyond our team have joined  us to observe the process
-  - positive responses
+  - complimentary responses
 - This has given the intiative a nice boost

 ----